FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/dmz_and_firewalls_about/paired_gw_in_dmz.md

 #### Private Gateway

-A <span style="font-style: italic;">private</span> Gateway contains definitions that enable the applications situated in your corporate network to act as servers and/or clients for exchanges with Internet partners.
+A *private* Gateway contains definitions that enable the applications situated in your corporate network to act as servers and/or clients for exchanges with Internet partners.

 You control the identity of intranet applications that connect to the private Gateway via [Remote Site objects](../../../../gateway_userguide_(primary)/managing_partners_start_here/sites_start_here).